⚠ CONTENT WARNING: None

 It was obvious that his vision wouldn’t improve any further, but Luarria wouldn’t treat him like an invalid or a lost cause.
 She taught him how she had always done so, only this time focusing on senses that didn’t rely on sight.

-Valvayas wasn’t completely blind which was somewhat useful, but blurred vision and a limited range of sight was still a hindrance.
+Valvayas wasn’t completely blind, but blurred vision and a limited range of sight was still a hindrance.
 Luarria taught him how to forge based on how blades sounded when knocked on stone or with tools, how to feel the forge was at the right temperature without judging the appearance of coals.
 She taught him ways to fight without relying on sight, how to judge where a foe was based on sounds and movement, how to keep balanced and not lose track of his bearings if he was turned around.
 And most importantly she taught him how to traverse the tunnels of their homeland, judging landmarks by touch and smell, how long it took to walk certain distances, and the importance of familiarising himself with a route without having to make multiple trips along it first.

 They travelled together, staying in some locations for a long while in order to set up a forge and smithy to make money selling weapons.
 Luarria would source their materials, or customers would provide them as part of their payment, and they would make their coin working their forges.